Fuses & fuse holders

 Which manufacturers does Masori distribute?

-Our range at Masori currently includes fuse holders from the following manufacturers: Audio System, Ground Zero, JL Audio, Masori, Pride, Rockford Fosgate, SMD,
+Our range currently includes Masori Fuse holders from the following manufacturers: Audio System, Ground Zero, JL Audio,Masori, Pride, Rockford Fosgate, SMD,

 Conclusion

 Fuses are essential for safe operation and protect both the hardware and the people in the vehicle.
-The fuse holders are available in different designs and sizes and reliably protect the cables against overloading.
+The fuse holders are available in different designs and sizes and reliably protect the cables against overload.

 Fuses: